wmhilton-stoplight/platform-docs/2.-workspaces/j.custom-domains.md

 # Using a Custom Domain

+Using a custom domain allows you to host your Stoplight workspace from a domain fully under your control.
 To setup a custom domain for your Stoplight workspace, follow the steps below:

 ![](../assets/images/custom_domain.png)